SAP/spartacus-docs/_pages/dev/features/save-for-later.md

 ## Enabling Save for Later

 The save for later feature has corresponding CMS-component data that allows you to enable or disable the feature.
-This configuration is provided in the `B2cStorefrontModule`.
+The configuration is provided in the `B2cStorefrontModule`.

 Besides, you need to configure the `saveForLater` feature flag in order to enable or disable the feature, as follows: